Acura RDX

-The Acura RDX is a compact luxury crossover SUV produced by Acura, a luxury vehicle division of Honda, as the second crossover SUV offering from the brand after the mid-size MDX.
-Initially sharing its platform with the Honda Civic and CR-V, with the third generation, the RDX uses its own platform.
+The Acura RDX is a compact luxury crossover SUV produced by Acura since 2006 for the 2007 model year, a luxury vehicle division of Honda, as the second crossover SUV offering from the brand after the mid-size MDX.
+Since it was introduced, it has shared its platform with the Honda Civic and CR-V.

 First generation (TB1/2; 2007)

-Originally previewed as the Acura RD-X concept car, the production RDX had its debut at the 2006 New York Auto Show and went on sale on August 11, 2006.
-A facelifted 2010 model went on sale in August 2009, which featured the addition Acura's "power plenum" grille and a front-wheel drive option.
+Originally previewed as the Acura RD-X concept car, the production RDX had its debut at the 2006 New York Auto Show and went on sale on 11 August 2006 for the 2007 model.
+The facelifted model went on sale in August 2009 for the 2010 model year, which featured the addition of Acura's "power plenum" grille and a front-wheel drive option.

 Engine

-The first-generation RDX is powered by a 2.3-litre straight-4 turbocharged gasoline engine, rated at 240 bhp at 6,000 rpm with a torque peak of 260 ftlbf at 4,500 rpm.
+The first-generation RDX is powered by a 2.3-liter straight-4 turbocharged gasoline engine, rated at 240 bhp at 6,000 rpm with a torque peak of 260 ftlbf at 4,500 rpm.
 At the time, this was uncommon among Honda vehicles.

 The K23A1 engine has all-aluminum construction, an i-VTEC head, and dual balance shafts.
 It was also one of the only four-cylinder powered luxury SUVs of its generation.
 Honda's variable flow turbocharger reduces turbo lag by using a valve to narrow the exhaust passage at low rpm, increasing the velocity of the exhaust flow and keeping the turbine spinning rapidly.
 At higher rpm, the valve opens to allow more exhaust flow for increased boost.
 The engine also features a top-mounted intercooler which receives air from the grille, channeled by ducting under the hood.

 The U.S. Environmental Protection Agency (EPA) estimated fuel mileage is 19 mpgus city and 23 mpgus highway miles per gallon.
 An updated EPA mileage estimate in February 2007 rated the RDX at 17 mpgus city and 22 mpgus highway.